CensoredUsername/dynasm-rs/doc/tutorial.md

 ; call rax
 ; add rsp, BYTE 0x28
 ```
-Here, a call is made from the dynamically assembled code to the rust `print` function.
+Here, a call is made from the dynamically assembled code to the Rust `print` function.
 Note the `QWORD` size prefix which is necessary to determine the appropriate form of the `mov` instruction to encode as `dynasm!` does not analyze the immediate expression at runtime.
 As this example uses the `"win64"` calling convention, the stack pointer needs to be manipulated too.
 (Note: the `"win64"` calling convention is used as this it is currently impossible to use the `"sysv64"` calling convention on all platforms)

 ```rust
 ; ret
 ```
-And finally the assembled function returns, returning the return value from the `print` function in `rax` back to the caller rust code.
+And finally the assembled function returns, returning the return value from the `print` function in `rax` back to the caller Rust code.

 ```rust
 let buf = ops.finalize().unwrap();